 Agreements for use of community land may be granted for short duration, which may include casual hires, seasonal use (eg sportsfields) or regular hire arrangement.
-These short-term arrangements should be for the types of uses identified in Table 11 and consistent with prevailing Council policies.
+These short-term arrangements should be for the types of uses identified in Table 9 and consistent with prevailing Council policies.

-Table 11 - Seasonal, regular and casual use agreements
+Table 10 - Seasonal, regular and casual use agreements

-Community land category Purposes for which short term uses may be granted subject to council approval Requirements Sportsgrounds community events and festivals sporting fixtures and events sports and fitness training and classes filming or photography of sporting fixtures or events uses reasonably associated with the promotion or enhancement of sporting groups, fixtures and events the proposed use must comply with terms and conditions for event approval e.g. SafeWork NSW regulations, insurance, waste management etc. the use should not result in physical damage to the park, Park community events and festivals playing a musical instrument, or singing for fee or reward picnics and private celebrations such as family gatherings filming and photography session public performances engaging in an appropriate trade or business sportsground or natural area the use should not result in a significant adverse impact on adjoining residents or disturbance to nearby residents organisers of the site should be responsible for cleaning up the site and notify authorities Natural Area (Bushland) educational or environmental programs, scientific studies and surveys or similar temporary erection or use of structures to enable a filming project to be carried out and Council of any damage or incidents that may occur General Community Use meetings, seminars and presentations, including educational programs events consistent with the size of facility and its terms and conditions carparking the proposed use must comply with terms and conditions for facility use the use should not result in physical damage to the facility organisers of the site should be responsible for cleaning up the site and repairing any damage that may occur.
+Community land category Purposes for which short term uses may be granted subject to council approval Requirements Park community events and festivals playing a musical instrument, or singing for fee or reward picnics and private celebrations such as family gatherings filming and photography session public performances engaging in an appropriate trade or business the proposed use must comply with terms and conditions approved e.g. SafeWork NSW regulations, insurance, waste management etc. the use should not result in physical damage to the park, sportsground or natural area the use should not result in a Sportsground community events and festivals sporting fixtures and events sports and fitness training and classes filming or photography of sporting fixtures or events uses reasonably associated with the promotion or enhancement of sporting groups, fixtures and events significant adverse impact or adjoining residents or disturbance to nearby residents organisers of the site should be responsible for cleaning ut the site and notify authorities and Council of any damage of incidents that may occur Natural Area educational or environmental programs, scientific studies and surveys or similar temporary erection or use of structures to enable a filming project to be carried out

-In assessing community land for any proposed utilisation, the Council applies the following minimum criteria:
+In assessing community land categorised as Park, Sportsground or Natural Area as a venue for any proposed utilisation, Council applies the following minimum criteria: